saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 ---
-title: "Cross-Entropy Loss Explained: The MLE Connection Every ML Engineer Should Know"
+title: "Cross-Entropy Loss Explained: What Every ML Engineer Should Know"
 date: 2026-02-26
 tags:
 - deeplearning
 excerpt: "Cross-entropy loss isn't a heuristic — it is maximum likelihood estimation with a sign flip.
-This guide derives binary cross-entropy from first principles, explains why its gradient self-adjusts, and shows how the same math powers GPT training."
+It also shows how the same math powers GPT training."
 header:
   teaser: /assets/images/mle-tutorial-chart-likelihood.png
   overlay_image: /assets/images/mle-tutorial-chart-likelihood.png